zkneupper/scribetk/README.md

 Usage: scribetk [OPTIONS]

 Options:
-  --filepath_video TEXT       The file path to the video you want to annotate.
+  -v, --video TEXT          The file path to the video you want to annotate.
-  --filepath_annotation TEXT  The file path to the json file containing the
+  -n, --note TEXT           The file path to the json file containing the
                             video annotations.

-  --port INTEGER              port number
+  -p, --port INTEGER        port number
   -d, --debug               Run the app in DEBUG mode.
   --browser / --no-browser  Automatically open in browser --help                    Show this message and exit.
 ```